Wednesday, 22 February 2017

 2AAR and 2ACV , were both recorded during my visit today.
 2AAR is known to breed in Poland, while 2ACV had been spotted at Leighton Moss, in Lancashire, England, during the 2016 breeding season.

-The Icelanic 571487 , was also present today.
+The Icelandic 571487 , was also present today.
 Neville McKee emailed me to report his sighting of it on Friday 17th February.
 It appears that this gull, is remaining close to the Marina, before it departs for Iceland.
 Perhaps, it is taking advantage of the easy feeds of bread, which will help build it's energy for the journey north.

 2CJT 2BRA 2AAR 2AAC 2ADJ 2AAV